Homemade Protein Bars with 20g of Protein. Dairy-Free & No Protein Powder, Low-Cal Option

 Why this recipe is great

 Whip up these giant, homemade protein bars without any protein powder.
 They’re super satisfying and loaded with 20g of protein in each serving!
+There’s also a low-calorie option if you want one!

 How to Make Homemade Protein Bars: Recipe and Tips